asteyven/SET08103-base/labs/lab03b/README.md

 ## What is a Use Case Diagram?

 Use cases can also be visually represented using a **Use Case Diagram**.
-Typically seen as part of the **Unified Modelling Language** (UML) (see [Lab 6](../lab06) and [Lecture 11](../../lectures/lecture11)), use case diagrams allow us to see how use cases interact simply.
+Typically seen as part of the **Unified Modelling Language** (UML) (see [Lab 5](../lab05) and [Unit 06a](../../units/unit06/unit06a.md)), use case diagrams allow us to see how use cases interact simply.
 However, they do lack the detail required to fully implement and understand features, and therefore should be seen as a support tool for software development.
 In particular, they can communicate with stakeholders quickly about how the engineers see the system working.

 ### Use Case Diagram Symbols